Oklahoma Retirement Guide

 Oklahoma's 2010-14 household income at $46,235 was $7000 below the U.S. average.
 Oklahoma has the 4th lowest cost of living of any U.S. state.
 Median home prices are much less expensive than elsewhere in the U.S. - the Zillow Home Value Index in late 2016 was $113,000 vs. the national figure of $191,000.
 The median home in the Oklahoma City area sold for $154,800 in the third quarter of 2016 (NAR); whereas in Tulsa the median home went for $156,500.

 Tax Burden: At 8.7% of income the the total tax burden in Oklahoma is the 37h highest.

 Marginal Income Tax Rates.
 Oklahoma has an income tax with 7 brackets.
-The top bracket that starts at $8,700 and the tax is 5.5%.
+The top bracket is 5% which starts at $12,200 for a couple.

 Social security exemption.